-(1) The dollar value of each exercisable and unexercisable option was calculated by multiplying the number of shares of common stock underlying the option by the difference between the exercise price of the option and the closing price of the Company's common stock on June 30, 2004 (\$17.60).
-All share amounts have been adjusted to reflect the 3-for-2 stock dividend, as appropriate.
+(1) The dollar value of each exercisable option was calculated by multiplying the number of shares of common stock underlying the option by the difference between the exercise price of the option and the closing price of the Company's common stock on June 30, 2005 (\$7.48).
+All share amounts have been adjusted to reflect the 3-for-2 stock splits, effected in the form of dividends, as appropriate.